yandex-cloud/docs/en/application-load-balancer/k8s-ref/http-route.md

       * `filters` (`[]HTTPRouteFilter`)

-         Settings for modifying request headers when routing requests to backends or redirecting them.
+         Settings for modifying request headers when routing requests to backends.
 For more detail, please see [below](#filter).

          You can only set the `RequestHeaderModifier` filter type.